-- 48.1 The Assistant Treasurer must provide back-up to the Treasurer at all times, particularly in the absence of the Treasurer. - 48.2 The Assistant Treasurer (along with the Treasurer) must ensure compliance to all rules under Section 8 -Financial Matters, for management of funds, financial records, and preparation of financial statements, including - 48.2.1 ensuring the integrity of all procedures for all monies paid to or received by the association and the issue of receipts for those monies in the name of the association. - 48.3 The Assistant Treasurer may have other responsibilities as per the position description and delegated authority, as determined by the committee.
+- 48.1 The Assistant Treasurer must provide back-up to the Treasurer at all times, particularly in the absence of the Treasurer. - 48.2 The Assistant Treasurer (along with the Treasurer) must ensure compliance to all rules under Section 8 -Financial Matters, for management of funds, financial records, and preparation of financial statements, including

+48.2.1 ensuring the integrity of all procedures for all moneys paid to or received by the association and the issue of receipts for those moneys in the name of the association.